Heather Booth: Early life and family

 Booth was born in a military hospital in Brookhaven, Mississippi, on December 15, 1945, during a period in which her father was serving as an Army doctor.
 Soon after her birth, her family moved to Bensonhurst, Brooklyn, where she received her elementary education in P.S.
 200 in the Bath Beach neighborhood.
 Later, she attended high school in Long Island's North Shore after her family had moved to that upscale area.
 She has two brothers, David and Jonathan.
 Booth said that she grew up in a warm, loving, and supportive family, and that her parents taught her the importance of recognizing injustice and acting to correct it.
-They were observant Jews, belonging to a liberal synagogue, who showed by example the importance of treating others with decency and respect.
 From her Jewish upbringing, Booth learned to take on responsibility for building a society that reflected these goals.

 After her family had moved to Long Island, Booth's mother, using Betty Friedan's 1963 book The Feminine Mystique, made her aware of the growing discontent of prosperous suburban housewives with the conventionally narrow lives they led.
-In high school, Booth joined a sorority and the cheerleading team but left both of them when she came to believe that their members were discriminating against students who did not lead their privileged lives.
+In high school, she joined a sorority and the cheerleading team but left both of them when she came to believe that their members were discriminating against students who did not lead their privileged lives.
 She began leafleting against the death penalty.
-In 1960, she joined CORE in a protest against the segregationist policies of the Woolworth's chain.
-Upon graduating from high school in 1963, she spent the summer traveling in Israel and that fall enrolled as a freshman at the University of Chicago.
+In 1960, she joined the Congress of Racial Equality in a protest against the segregationist policies of the Woolworth's chain.

+Upon graduating from high school in 1963, Booth spent the summer traveling in Israel and that fall enrolled as a freshman at the University of Chicago.
 She chose that school in part because it had no sororities and deemphasized sports.
-In college, she quickly immersed herself in political activism.
-In 1967, she received a Bachelor of Arts degree in social sciences, then in 1970, a Master of Arts degree in educational psychology, both from the University of Chicago.
+In college, she quickly immersed herself in political activism, In 1967, she received a Bachelor of Arts degree in social sciences, then in 1970, a Master of Arts degree in educational psychology, both from the University of Chicago.